Consumption Dependent Random Utility: Characterization and Axiomatics

 \begin{axiom}[Complete Monotonicity] A random joint choice rule $p$ satisfies \textbf{complete monotonicity} if, for every $A,B \subseteq X$ and every $(x,y)\in A \times B$, we have $q(x,y,A,B) \geq 0$. \end{axiom}

 As mentioned earlier, the M\"{o}bius inverse $g(A)$ of a function $f$ captures how much is being added to or removed from $f$ at set $A$.
 With this in mind, complete monotonicity is simply asking that each choice set $A \times B$ is adding a non-negative amount to the choice probability of $(x,y)$.
-As is the case with standard random utility, complete monotonicity implies regularity, $p(x,y,A,B) \geq p(x,y,A',B')$ when $A\times B \subseteq A' \times B'$.
+Interpreting this in the context of a population of agents, complete monotonicity says that our data is consistent with the story that every agent who chooses $(x,y)$ from a superset of $A \times B$ still chooses $(x,y)$ at $A \times B$.\footnote{A problem present in stochastic choice that is not present in deterministic choice is the fact that we as analysts are unable to connect one agent's choice in menu $A$ to their choice in menu $B$.
+We simply observe a distribution over choices in these menus.
+As such, the axiomatic exercise is unable to shed light on any one agent's behavior, but rather informs us about population level behavior.
+With this in mind, we interpret our complete monotonicity axiom in an as if sense.
+That is to say, the population level behavior is consistent with our story about each individual's behavior} As is the case with standard random utility, complete monotonicity implies regularity, $p(x,y,A,B) \geq p(x,y,A',B')$ when $A\times B \subseteq A' \times B'$.
 Now that we are considering choice over multiple periods, complete monotonicity has new implications not present in the static problem.
 Notably, complete monotonicity now implies that choice probabilities satisfy an across period increasing differences condition.

 In this instance, we find it instructive to show what type of behavior increasing differences, and thus complete monotonicity, precludes. \begin{example}[Temptation and Waning Self Control] Consider a population of agents who face temptation and potentially resist that temptation with self control, as is studied in \citet{gul2001temptation}.
 Now suppose that these agents are subject to waning self control.
 That is to say, as each agent repeatedly faces temptation, it becomes more difficult to exert self control.
 Our agents are faced with two potential choice sets; $A$ and $A \cup \{c\}$.
 In this case, our agents are tempted to have cake, denoted with $c$, instead of having a healthier option in $A$.
 When first faced with cake, these agents can perfectly resist temptation.
 However, if they are faced with temptation a second time, they are completely unable to resist temptation.
 For $x \in A$, as agents resist temptation the first time they face temptation, we get the following.